 Our benchmarking across 15,000 image edits reveals the deployment reality: while the FP4 quantized version achieves 2.29 iterations/second on RTX 4090 (9 seconds per edit), maintaining near-identical output quality to the full model, the setup complexity drives 67% of users to cloud alternatives.
-At 1,800 local setup, the break-even point sits at 45,000 images — or 15 months at typical usage.
+At $0.04 per edit via API versus a $1,800 local setup, the break-even point sits at 45,000 images — or 15 months at typical usage.
 This guide dissects every deployment path, from bare-metal optimization to LaoZhang-AI's 75% discounted gateway that delivers sub-10-second edits without touching a single CUDA driver.

 Hardware Reality Check: What You Actually Need